Review of TradeZero U.S.

 Recommendations

-Active ETF and Stock Trading: For high-volume equity traders, TradeZero with the ZeroPro platform could be acceptable.
+Active ETF and Stock Trading: TradeZero with ZeroPro or TZ1 would be a decent choice.

-Small Accounts: Because TradeZero requires $2,500, we cannot recommend it.
+Small Accounts: Because TradeZero requires $2,500 to open a new U.S. account, we can’t recommend it here.

 TradeZero U.S. Review Summary